p1xeldust/pako/README.md

 # pako

 Introducing Pako!
-The Package manager which will be used in currently nonexistent mobile Linux distribution!
+The package manager which will be used in currently nonexistent mobile Linux distribution!

 :warning: STILL IN DEVELOPMENT.
 UNSTABLE :warning: